Prospects for probing light photophobic axion-like particles via displaced vertex signals at the CEPC: The prospects for probing light photophobic long-lived ALPs at the CEPC

-With negligible SM background, we take $N_{sig}=3$ to obtain the expected 95$\%$ C.L. sensitivity of the $91.2$ GeV CEPC with $\mathcal{L}=$ $100$ ab$^{-1}$ to light long-lived ALPs via the $\tau_h^+ \tau_h^- \slashed{E}_T \gamma$ signal, as indicated by the pink region in Fig.~\ref{fig:9}.
-In this figure, we only display the parameter space for $m_a = 4-9$ GeV.
-For ALP masses above the $b\bar{b}$ threshold, its total decay width increases significantly, leading to a much shorter lifetime.
-As a result, the ALP decays become too prompt to satisfy the displaced decay requirements within the inner tracker detector, leaving no accessible parameter space for the long-lived ALPs in this mass region.
+Assuming negligible SM background, we take $N_{sig}=3$ to estimate the expected 95$\%$ C.L. sensitivity of the $91.2$ GeV CEPC with $\mathcal{L}=100$ ab$^{-1}$ to light long-lived ALPs in the $\tau_h^+ \tau_h^- \slashed{E}_T \gamma$ channel, as shown by the pink region in Fig.~\ref{fig:11}.
+In this figure, we display only the parameter space for $m_a = 4-9$ GeV.
+For ALP masses above the $b\bar{b}$ threshold, the total decay width increases substantially, resulting in a much shorter lifetime.
+Consequently, the ALP decays are insufficiently displaced to satisfy the displaced-decay requirements within the main tracking system, leaving no accessible parameter space for long-lived ALPs in this mass region.